Medical Data Science

 Federated infrastructure for health

-The healthcare industry is increasingly opening up to data exchange and is testing a variety of digital solutions including federated learning infrastructures.
-Federated learning for healthcare is a machine learning paradigm that addresses the challenge of medical data governance and privacy by training algorithms collaboratively without exchanging the data itself between different stakeholders, e.g., clinics, pharma companies, academic and other public institutions.
+The healthcare sector is opening up to data exchange.
+It is testing many digital solutions, including federated learning infrastructures.
+Federated learning in healthcare is a machine learning approach.
+It tackles the challenges of medical data management and privacy.
+Algorithms are trained collaboratively without exchanging the data itself.
+Different stakeholders, such as clinics, pharma companies, academic institutions, and public organizations, can participate.

-Federated learning allows gaining insights through a centralized aggregate server, such as a consensus model, without moving medical or patient data beyond the firewalls of the institutions where they are located.
-The machine learning is trained locally at each participating institution and only model characteristics (e.g., parameters, gradients) are transferred.
-In short, in federated learning the AI model travels between the participating clients, not the data.
-The systematic planning of such an infrastructure for our customers and consortia is supported in a practical way by the offer of prototypical construction and operation of research platforms.
+With federated learning, insights are gained via a central aggregation server, such as a consensus model.
+Medical or patient data never leave the firewalls of the institutions where they are stored.
+The machine learning model trains locally at each participating site.
+Only model features, like parameters or gradients, are shared.
+In short, the AI model moves between clients, not the data.
+The systematic planning of such infrastructures for customers and consortia is supported practically through prototypical research platform setup and operation.

-Fraunhofer ITMP is driving initiatives to enable the exchange of research data, according to German standards (e.g., DSGVO, ethics applications) and on the European level (European Health Data Space, GAIA-X, European Open Science Cloud and International Data Spaces Association).
-We provide solutions for a federated scalable and interoperable data infrastructure to establish a new paradigm of heterogeneous health research, enabling collaboration among healthcare providers, researchers, and industry partners (see as well Medical Data Space).
+Fraunhofer ITMP drives initiatives that enable research data exchange according to German standards (e.g., DSGVO, ethics approvals) and at the European level (European Health Data Space, GAIA-X, European Open Science Cloud, and International Data Spaces Association).
+We provide solutions for federated, scalable, and interoperable data infrastructures.
+This establishes a new paradigm for heterogeneous health research and fosters collaboration between healthcare providers, researchers, and industry partners (see as well Medical Data Space).

 Study and cohort analyses